Cooling data centres: How pumps and valves enable artificial intelligence

 AI will drastically drive up power consumption

-In some countries, the energy requirements of data centres will take on extreme dimensions: In Ireland, for example, the share of power consumed by data centres already equals 17 percent of the country’s overall power consumption.
-According to an IEA estimate, this will rise to 32 percent by 2026 – bringing with it the corresponding challenges regarding the country’s climate targets and its infrastructure.
+In some countries, the energy demand of data centres will reach extreme dimensions: In Ireland, for example, the share of power consumed by data centres already makes up 22 percent of the country's total power consumption(opens in a new tab) – entailing challenges for national climate protection targets and the country’s infrastructure.
 This is where pumps and valves can contribute to a solution.

 Water is the more efficient coolant